The Easiest Way to Write LinkedIn Summary for Students

 Make Your Story Appealing

 To create a good LinkedIn summary for students, one should pay attention not only to the quality of the content but on its presentation as well.
 This may seem like an easy task since recent graduates are usually skillful at writing answer papers.

-However, don’t forget that you are writing LinkedIn summary not for a teacher to mark you.
+However, don’t forget that you are writing a LinkedIn summary not for a teacher to mark you.
 Thus, include indentations, sub-headings and bullet points.
 Don’t forget to include keywords both in your summary and taglines.

 If you choose the right keywords, your LinkedIn profile will appear in searches of your prospective hirer.
 But do not use too many keywords, as they may have the reverse effect on your LinkedIn profile.

 Check the most impressive LinkedIn profiles of 2017 to understand how it’s done.

 Power Up with Multimedia

 Include graphics to make your profile more interesting for a potential employer.
 To create a successful LinkedIn summary, a student should include the following items:

 - Videos – you may have participated in some college events such as debate competition, presented your summer project, spoke at a seminar or helped organize a blood donation drive, etc. You can include those videos to make your profile more impressive.